bgamari/ghc-wiki-import/more-depth.md

 - Packages, Cabal, and GHC --- would like to see: Norman Ramsey, Geoff Washburn

-- Details of the GHC-as-a-library API, and how to use it. -- Andy Gill
+- Details of the GHC-as-a-library API, and how to use it. -- Andy Gill, Geoff Washburn